bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_compositor_layer.md

 Sets the image of an image layer.

 If the layer is uninitialized, it will initialize the layer first, and then set its image.
-The layer size will be set to the image's size.
+The layer size will be set to the image’s size.
 The source rect will be set to the full image.
 If the layer has been initialized to another kind of layer, the layer will not be changed, and `PP_ERROR_BADARGUMENT` will be returned.

 param\[in\] image\_data A `ImageData` corresponding to an image data resource. param\[in\] size A `Size` for the size of the layer before transform. param\[in\] cc A `CompletionCallback` to be called when the image data is released by Chromium compositor.